Chengcheng-Xiao/mpiPyMC/README.md

 I was not able to reproduce the result for `SnSe` and `ß-GeSe`.
 The calculated results for`SnTe` and `GeTe` agree with [said paper](https://aip.scitation.org/doi/10.1063/1.4996171).

 Analysis of possible errors are presented inside each folder separately.
+In short, the definition of nearest neighbor is very important.
+However, no explanations were made in these referenced paper.
+The coupling coefficient D should be calculated via changing one cell's polarization in a supercell configuration.
+The coupling plot should be calculated by subtracting the site energy from the total energy.

 ### `MC_MPI_Ising` example
 In the `example_Ising` folder, I have included three calculations of Ising model. each with different cell size: 16X16, 30X30 and 50X50.